Summer Camps

 Camp Schedule

-Each Junior Camp will focus on excerpts from the selected play.
-Using Shakespeare’s original language, this ‘Shakespeare Short’ script is prepared specifically to nurture collaboration in an ensemble of young people.
+These camps focus on excerpts from the selected play.
+Using Shakespeare’s original language, a ‘Shakespeare Short’ script is prepared specifically to nurture collaboration in an ensemble of young people.

 Each Teen Camp will focus on a very abridged version of a Shakespeare play.
 Using Shakespeare’s original language, the ensemble will discover how they’ll make the story their own.